Quantum holonomic link invariants derived from stated skein algebras: Introduction

-In parallel to these quantum groups constructions, Kashaev initiated in \cite{Kashaev_6jSymbol} an original way to produce solutions of the Yang-Baxter equation from the cyclic quantum dilogarithms and the Pentagon identity they satisfy \cite{FadeevKashaevQDilog, KashaevVolkov}.
-This leads to a knots invariant \cite{KashaevLinkInv} which was conjectured to be related to the hyperbolic volume of the exterior of the knot \cite{Kashaev97}, when the latter is hyperbolic (see also \cite{Zagier_QModForms} for a generalization).
-Murakami and Murakami proved in \cite{MM01} that Kashaev's $R$-matrix is gauge equivalent to the Drinfel'd $R$-matrix giving rise to the $N$-th Jones polynomial at $N$-th root of unity, hence that these two framed links invariants are related.
-Kashaev's techniques were refined by Baseilhac and Benedetti to produce new families of links and $3$-manifolds invariants \cite{BaseilhacBenedettiInvariant, BaseilhacBenedettiLinkInv, BaseilhacBenedetti05, BaseilhacBenedetti15, BaseilhacBenedetti_NonAmbiguousStructures}.
+In parallel to these quantum groups constructions, Kashaev initiated in \cite{Kashaev_6jSymbol} an original way to produce solutions of the Yang-Baxter equation from the cyclic quantum dilogarithms and the Pentagon identity they satisfy \cite{BazhanovBaxter_StarTriangle, FadeevKashaevQDilog, BazhanovReshetikhin_QDilog, KashaevVolkov}.
+This leads to a knot invariant \cite{KashaevLinkInv} which was conjectured to be related to the hyperbolic volume of the exterior of the knot \cite{Kashaev97}, when the latter is hyperbolic (see also \cite{Zagier_QModForms} for a generalization).
+Murakami and Murakami proved in \cite{MM01} that Kashaev's $R$-matrix is gauge equivalent to the Drinfel'd $R$-matrix giving rise to the $N$-th Jones polynomial at $N$-th root of unity, hence that these two framed link invariants are related.
+Kashaev's techniques were refined by Baseilhac and Benedetti to produce new families of link and $3$-manifold invariants \cite{BaseilhacBenedettiInvariant, BaseilhacBenedetti05, BaseilhacBenedettiLinkInv, BaseilhacBenedetti15, BaseilhacBenedetti_NonAmbiguousStructures}.

 Kashaev \cite{Kashaev98} and Chekhov and Fock \cite{ChekhovFock} independently defined a family of algebras, the quantum Teichm\"uller spaces, associated to a triangulated punctured surface.
 The quantum dilogarithms and the Pentagon identity naturally appear in quantum Teichm\"uller theory by means of change of coordinates.
 Bonahon and Wong defined in \cite{BonahonWongqTrace} a refinement of the quantum Teichm\"uller spaces, namely the balanced Chekhov-Fock algebras, and defined an algebra morphism, the quantum trace, between the Kauffman-bracket skein algebra of a closed punctured surface and the balanced Chekhov-Fock algebra.
-A generalization of the Kauffman-bracket skein algebras (and of the quantum trace) for punctured surfaces $\mathbf{\Sigma}$ with boundary were defined by L\^e in \cite{LeStatedSkein}, following \cite{BonahonWongqTrace}, under the name \textit{stated skein algebras}.
-We will denote them by $\mathcal{S}_{\omega}(\mathbf{\Sigma})$.
+A marked surface $\mathbf{\Sigma}=(\Sigma, \mathcal{A})$ is a compact oriented surface $\Sigma$ with a finite collection $\mathcal{A}$ of arcs in its boundary.
+Generalizations $\mathcal{S}_{A}(\mathbf{\Sigma})$ and $\overline{\mathcal{S}}_A(\mathbf{\Sigma})$ of the Kauffman-bracket skein algebras (and of the quantum trace) for marked surfaces $\mathbf{\Sigma}$ were defined by L\^e in \cite{LeStatedSkein}, following \cite{BonahonWongqTrace}, under the names \textbf{stated skein algebras} and \textbf{reduced stated skein algebras} respectively.
+The representation theory of these algebras, when the deforming parameter $A$ is a root of unity of odd order, were studied in \cite{KojuQuesneyClassicalShadows, KojuAzumayaSkein, KojuKaruo_RepRSSkein}.